martinosorb/mistex/README.md

 # Mistex

+A common criticism of LaTeX is that its syntax is outdated cumbersome, in a way that gets in the way of your thoughts while writing.
+Conversely, markdown has a very lightweight syntax that is designed to be easy to read even without compilation into a graphical document.

+Mistex is a simple tool for cross-compiling markdown code into LaTeX, with the peculiarity that markdown and LaTeX syntax can be freely mixed in your source file.
+Using it, you will be able to write markdown and turn it into a LaTeX-style PDF document.
+If you need the full power or LaTeX, you can simply use a little bit of markdown as syntactic sugar in your LaTeX source instead.
+You will never have to type `\textbf`, `\begin{enumerate} \item ... \end{enumerate}` and the like again.

+Mistex is heavily based on the markdown compiler [`mistune`](https://github.com/lepture/mistune/).

+## Understanding mistex

+To understand what mistex does, consider the following edge cases:
+- If mistex is called on any LaTeX source file, it should output the same file (bugs notwithstanding).
+- If mistex is called on any Markdown file, it will cross-compile it into LaTeX code and, optionally, compile the latter into a PDF.
+All the syntax listed by [the markdown guide](https://www.markdownguide.org/basic-syntax) is supported, and more, if the best practices therein are respected.
+The only unexpected things can happen if your markdown document contains symbols that have a special role in LaTeX, such as `&`, `\`, `%` (and possibily others).
+These will have to be escaped as `\&`, `\backslash` and `\%` respectively.

 ## Installation

 ### Requirements
 - A working **Python 3** installation.
-In the commands below, change `python` to `python3` and `pip` to `pip3` if relevant for your system.
+In the commands below, change `python` to `python3` and `pip` to `pip3` if the default for your system is python 2.
 - A sufficiently complete **LaTeX** installation, which includes `latexmk` and `xelatex`.
-You won't need this if you're only interested in compiling md to latex.
+You won't need this if you're only interested in cross-compiling markdown to latex.

 ### Installing with pip
 ```bash